-Scientifically, stress is characterized by a certain biological and psychological response to challenging situations that we encounter in our lives.
-In more plain terms, however, we all know what stress is.
-We’ve all experienced that feeling of anxiety, that sense of an impending deadline that causes our thinking to narrow and, even if we don’t realize it, our heart rate to increase.
+Scientifically, stress is characterized by a biological and psychological response to challenging situations that we encounter in our lives.
+We’ve all experienced that feeling of anxiety, that sense of an impending deadline that causes our thinking to narrow and our heart rate to increase.

-Stress is what happens when you’re faced with a stressful situation.
 Sometimes stress can be a good thing; it helps us to focus and really get things done under pressure.
-However, too much stress can take a toll on our bodies and our minds.
-If we’re stressed too often, the biological response to stress starts to take a toll on our bodies.
+However, if we’re stressed too often, the biological response starts to take a toll on our bodies.
 Meanwhile, chronic stress can make us more vulnerable to psychological conditions such as anxiety disorders or depression.

 Types of Stress

 It’s important to understand that not all stress is the same.
-Like we said earlier, some stress is good.
-Knowing about the different types of stress can help you understand when it can help you through your college career, and when it could actually be hurting you.
+Knowing about the different types of stress can help you understand when it can help you through your college career, and when it could be hurting you.
 The American Psychological Association identifies three kinds of stress:

 Similar to acute stress, episodic stress crops up in response to particularly tense situations.
 However, unlike people who suffer from acute stress, those who feel episodic stress seem to face these stressful situations frequently, running into one episode of stress after another.
 While someone who periodically faces a difficult academic challenge might be said to experience acute stress, someone who is constantly putting off assignments to the last minute or consistently failing to study for tests will probably experience episodic stress.

-Although most of us know stress as a kind of feeling that we get in certain situations, stress actually manifests in a variety of symptoms across the body and mind.
+Although most of us know stress as a kind of feeling that we get in certain situations, it actually manifests in a variety of symptoms across the body and mind.

 Physical Symptoms of Stress